pytheas-tools/pytheas/packages/pytheas-ui/documentation/contributor-documentation/architecture.md

 -   code view emit events for statement selection, and get new codeblock to display -> NB updates, and graph view display a new graph

-ApplicationManager plays the role of orchetrating all the stuff with a Mobx store
+ApplicationManager plays the role of orchestrating all the stuff with a local store

 DataManager drives all the data informations : drives the scanner, the reader, the parser.
 And after that returns specific informations for a selection.